-You will actually be living a life that you enjoy, doing the work that you love.
+Instead, you will actually be living a life that you enjoy and doing work that you love.

 What you do for work is going to take up a large majority of your day for 20 to 30 or even 40 years.

 Something to consider is that all we have in life is time.

 I suggest that you don’t waste your precious time (life) doing work just for the money, especially if you don’t enjoy it.